I tried NVIDIA Nemotron 3 Ultra

 print(resp.choices[0].message.content)

-This returns "I am the language model Nemotron 3 Ultra, developed by NVIDIA researchers."
-The response came back in under a second.
-You can call a 550B model from your own MacBook with just a few lines of code.
+This returns "I am Nemotron 3 Ultra, a language model developed by NVIDIA researchers."
+The response took less than a second.
+A 550B model, callable from my own MacBook in just a few lines.

-What's interesting is the behavior of reasoning mode.
+The interesting part is the behavior in reasoning mode.
 When you set enable_thinking to True, the thinking content is returned separately in a field called reasoning_content.
-For example, when I posed the classic question "A lily pad doubles every day and covers a pond on day 48.
-On which day was the pond half covered?" the reasoning_content field contained this:
+For example, when I posed the classic question "Lotus leaves double every day and cover a pond on day 48.
+On which day is it half covered?", the reasoning_content field contained this:

 If it doubles every day, then one day prior to being full,